guibranco/pancake/docs/index.md

 # Pancake Project

-A versatile and easy-to-use toolkit for PHP projects, designed to simplify common tasks such as session management, HTTP requests, and configuration parsing.
-Pancake provides developers with a clean, well-organized API to improve productivity and code quality.
+Pancake is a versatile and easy-to-use toolkit for PHP projects designed to simplify common tasks such as session management, HTTP requests, and configuration parsing.
+It provides developers with a clean, well-organized API to improve productivity and code quality.

 ![Pancake logo](https://raw.githubusercontent.com/guibranco/pancake/main/logo.png)